nchenderson/elements-nonpar-stat/docs/03-rankstat.md

     + patients compared "pre and post treatment"
     + students before and after the introduction of a new teaching method
     + comparison of "matched" individuals who are similar (e.g., same age, sex, education, etc.)
+    + comparing consistency of measurements made on the same objects

 <table border=1>
 <tr> <th>  </th> <th> Baseline_Measure </th> <th> Post_Treatment_Measure </th>  </tr>